 A significant focus of the Transportation Element is congestion, which contributes to air, water, and noise pollution, and to frustration for drivers, bicyclists, and other travelers.
-Increases in roadway capacity are not anticipated in Palo Alto, so the Transportation Element addresses congestion with policies aimed at reducing automobile dependency, increasing travel alternatives, and encouraging fewer trips.
+Increases in roadway capacity are not anticipated in Palo Alto, so the Transportation Element addresses congestion with policies aimed at reducing single-occupant automobile trips, while encouraging pedestrian and bicycle transportation alternatives.

 The Current Plan: A Solid Foundation

-The Element capitalizes on the fact that Palo Alto is the second largest generator of weekday Caltrain trips behind San Francisco and a nationally recognized leader in innovative bicycle projects and programs.
-Transportation Element policies call for more northeast-southwest bike routes, easier navigation at railroad tracks and freeways, and better accommodation for bicycles on trains and buses.
-Much of Palo Alto is ideal for pedestrians, but additional policies emphasize filling in gaps in the sidewalk system and making intersection crossing easier.
+The existing Transportation Element capitalizes on the fact that Palo Alto is the second largest generator of weekday Caltrain trips behind San Francisco and a nationally recognized leader in innovative bicycle projects and programs.
+The following policy themes are carried forward:

-- Encouraging employers to develop shuttle services connecting employment areas with the multi-modal transit stations and business districts.
+- Connecting employment areas with the multi-modal transit stations and business districts.

 - Supporting efforts to integrate train, bus, and shuttle schedules at multi-modal transit stations to make public transit use more time-efficient.